 Pupil Premium funding is granted to schools annually.
 The school receives an amount for each Pupil Premium child, depending on their eligibility category.
 Details of the Pupil Premium categories can be found by clicking here.

 The grant is spent for the purposes of the school in order to raise attainment and progress for Pupil Premium Pupils.
 Where pupils are exceeding expectations, enrichment/social activities will be provided for groups of Pupil Premium Pupils.

-Our Pupil Premium Learning Mentors, Mrs Jill Hitchman (KS2) and Mrs Tracy Pitcher (YR/KS1), support a dedicated team of staff to ensure that particular pupils achieve their full potential at school.
-The Pupil Premium Mentors work with Pupil Premium children, on either a 1:1 basis or within small groups, to set targets and promote a course of action to help pupils overcome any barriers to learning in order fulfil their potential.
+We have a team of staff to ensure that particular pupils achieve their full potential at school.
+Intervention Teaching Assistants work with Pupil Premium children, on either a 1:1 basis or within small groups, to set targets and promote a course of action to help pupils overcome any barriers to learning in order fulfil their potential.

 We also have the weekly 'Ebluey Club', which helps support the practical and emotional needs of children of Armed Forces personnel, especially helping them to maintain contact with parents serving overseas.